dy/piezo/docs/r&d.md

   * channels | len
     - precedence isn't nice

+## [ ] Binary operators

+  1. JS convention: a|b, a&b, a^b
+    - occupies significant operators with secondary operations
+    - conflicts with a^b as math exponentiation
+    - conflicts with topic operator ^ + b
+  2. Overloaded a+b, a*b for booleans
+    - doesn't apply for integers
+  3. Reverse convention: a&&b, a||b, a^^b for binaries
+    + shorter conditioning a & b | c
+    - unconventional

 ## [ ] JSify, Cify
   Draft is ready, needs polishing corners and reaching the planned feeling.
   Taking r&d issues and aligning them.

   * Don't enforce `;` everywhere.
 Recognize newline intelligently.
     - C/Java-family has them mandatory; Also many JS folk tend to make it mandatory also.
-    - It's just simpler and more apparent to have them everywhere
+    - It's just simpler and more explicit to have them everywhere
     - It's also a bit low-level-y feeling, which is rather good
+    - easier to parse via ;
+      ~ prohibits empty statements
+    - no JS problems associated with that, like newline etc.
+    + "bullshit" noise

   * There are 4 types available: numbers, functions, booleans, strings.
 Build around that and reinforce that.